A40 London Road corridor improvements

 The A40 London Road is an important route in the east of High Wycombe with a high volume of traffic which currently causes congestion, particularly during peak times.
 The number of vehicles using the road is expected to increase in the future, making an already heavily congested route worse.

 This project seeks to deliver improvements which will improve journey time reliability, ease congestion and as a result improve air quality.

-Buckinghamshire County Council submitted a funding bid to the Department For Transport’s (DFT) National Productivity Investment Fund (NPIF) to tackle existing congestion problems and enable economic growth.
+Buckinghamshire Council (formerly Buckinghamshire County Council) submitted a funding bid to the Department For Transport’s (DFT) National Productivity Investment Fund (NPIF) to tackle existing congestion problems and enable economic growth.